python-sdbus/python-sdbus/docs/asyncio_quick.rst

     class ExampleClient(ExampleInterface):
         def __init__(self) -> None:
-            # Your client init can connect to any object based on passed arguments.
+            # Your client init can proxy to any object based on passed arguments.
             self._connect('org.example.test', '/')

+.. note:: Successfully initiating a proxy object does NOT guarantee that the dbus object exists.

 Serving objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^